3 Most Important Marketing Concepts for Attracting New Customers

 Deciding when to start spending on marketing is one of the most difficult challenges entrepreneurs and small business owners face.
 If you ramp up marketing too early, you run the risk of burning cash with very little to show.
 If you wait too long, you might be eclipsed by the competition and fall short of your goals.
 But the decision-making process doesn’t have to be as painful as you think.
-Here are a few tips to keep in mind when planning your small business marketing efforts.
+Check out these tips from Credibly, which will help you make the decision that’s right for your small business.

 To use Marc Andreessen’s definition, “product/market fit” means being in a good market with a product that can satisfy that market.
 Many entrepreneurs believe that it’s the single most important factor for any business, regardless of size or industry.
 Fortunately, you don’t have to spend heavily on marketing to prove that the product you’ve built serves the market you want to serve.
 Talk to your customers and reach out to your community to discover what they really need, and how your product or service fills that gap.
 Understanding your customers’ motivations will help refine your product and message, and give you the confidence to move forward with a strong marketing strategy.